How to ensure your mail arrives intact

 Below are tips and tricks to make sure your beautiful mail/artwork arrives to its destination and doesn’t become hamster bedding.

 First, check out this quick clip of the largest USPS facility sort mail.

-This is a great example of a recent delivery from a friend that not only arrived two weeks late, but it was so badly eaten by the sorting machine monster that the contents fell out.
-I only received half of what was supposed to be in the envelope.
-(Super sad!)
-Don't let this happen to you.
+This is a great example of a delivery from a friend that arrived late and was so badly eaten by the sorting machine monster that the contents fell out.
+We don't want this happening to your gorgeous invitations.

 Tip #1: Get Help